thedevelopnik/angular-testing-intro/README.md

 # angular-testing-intro
-A tutorial on using unit and e2e testing with Angular.js 1.4.x
+A tutorial on using unit and e2e testing to facilitate test-driven development Angular.js 1.4.x

 ## Two kinds of testing